Broken series, broken hearts: Mads Mikkelsen in ‘Hannibal’

 Hell, the fans even have their own festival for the show – the appropriately named Fannibalfest.
 Based in Toronto, the festival is organized by fans and features special guests from in front of and behind the scenes of Hannibal.

-This year, the convention is taking place between October 11-15 with a host of special events, including bus tours and Hannibal-themed gourmet dinner parties with some more traditional meat (and vegetarian!) options that Dr. Lecter would never consider.
+Last year the convention took place in October with a host of special events, including bus tours and Hannibal-themed gourmet dinner parties with some more traditional meat (and vegetarian!) options that Dr. Lecter would never consider.

-Special guests including actors Hettienne Park, Scott Thompson, and Aaron Abrams will attend, as well as director and storyboard artist Vincenzo Natali, stunt coordinator Ken Quinn, and set decorator Karo Dick.
+Special guests included actors Hettienne Park, Scott Thompson, and Aaron Abrams will attend, as well as director and storyboard artist Vincenzo Natali, stunt coordinator Ken Quinn, and set decorator Karo Dick.